woleet/woleet-backendkit/README.md

 the backend kit without the helper script allows you to set some extra parameters:
  - restoreWIF=<bitcoin WIF private key> (optional) private key as Wallet Import Format (base 58); if not provided a random key is generated
  - restoreToken=<TOKEN> (optional), if not provided a random token is generated.
- - defaultPort=<IDENTITY_PORT> (optional, default: 443), expose the "/identity" endpoint on an specific port.
  - "forceRegenWIF=1" (optional), force a new private key generation (if set: restoreWIF will be ignored).
  - "forceRegenToken=1" (optional), force a new token generation (if set: restoreToken will be ignored).